 Day 5: Bad Reichenhall – Unken

-At first you follow the river Saalach into the widening valley around Lofer, a mountain village of great original charm.
+The route continue along the river Saalach into the widening valley around Lofer.
+This mountain village has been able to retain much of its quaintness and original charm.
 In front of you the steep Loferer Steinberge mountain range seems to scrape the sky.
-Cross via Strubpass into Tyrol.
+Cross via the Strubpass into Tyrol.

 Day 7: Waidring/St. Ulrich – St. Johann

 The route takes you past Lake Pillersee with its glittering waters and St Jacob’s church , to St. Johann.
 There are great views of the Alps of Kitzbühel and the crags of the mountain range Wilder Kaiser.

 26 kms/16.25 miles Approx. 4.5 or 6.5 hours walking time depending on the route chosen.

 Day 8: Departure

 Accommodation in traditional 3* and 4* hotels.
 All rooms with ensuite bathrooms.